-This information is intended solely for the use of City of Georgetown, Kentucky; Scott County Fiscal Court; Scott County Board of Education, the Board of Commissioners, management, and others within the organization of Georgetown-Scott County Revenue Commission, Inc. and is not intended to be, and should not be, used by anyone other than these specified parties.
+This information is intended solely for the use of City of Georgetown, Kentucky; Scott County Fiscal Court; Scott County Board of Education, the Board of Commissioners, management, and others within Georgetown-Scott County Revenue Commission, Inc. and is not intended to be, and should not be, used by anyone other than these specified parties.